 We obtain the categories of PI listed above from the following categories of sources:

-- Directly from you.
-For example, from forms you complete on our website or from information given by you directly to our Account Executives.
+- Directly or indirectly from you.
+For example, from forms you complete on our website or from your browsing of our Website.

 - From various third-party marketing partners or data compilers for purposes of sharing data for our own or for others’ commercial reasons, as described in paragraph titled Disclosures of PI.

 We may use or disclose the PI we collect for one or more of the following business purposes:

 - To fulfill or meet the reason you provided the information.
 For example, if you share your name and contact information to request a price quote or ask a question about our products or services, we will use that PI to respond to your inquiry.
 If you provide your PI to purchase a product or service, we will use that information to process your payment and facilitate delivery.
 We may also save your information to facilitate new product orders or process returns.

 - To provide you with support and to respond to your inquiries, including to investigate and address your concerns and monitor and improve our responses.

 - For analytics and improvement purposes.